-

 Research focus areas

-Currently, the lab's goals include:
+The lab's goals include:

-Dr. Faubion's lab uses molecular and biochemical techniques, as well as high-throughput sequencing to provide an unbiased approach to discover molecular mechanisms driving IBD.
-This comprehensive approach will help lead us toward the development of new therapeutic targets.
+Dr. Faubion's lab uses molecular and biochemical techniques, as well as high-throughput sequencing, to provide an unbiased approach to discover molecular mechanisms driving inflammatory bowel disease.
+This comprehensive approach develops new therapeutic targets.
+In addition to these techniques, the lab is investigating clinically relevant epigenetic inhibitors, long noncoding RNAs (lncRNAs) and CRISPR-Cas9 technologies to characterize and modify regulatory T cells.

 Key research findings include: